ni/nimble/specs/fast-project-realignment/README.md

 Cons:
 - Likely significant effort to migrate to latest FAST element and foundation (scope not evaluated).
-- Known breaking changes in FAST Foundation that are ultimately low value if not aligned with an upstream
+- Known breaking changes in FAST Foundation that are ultimately low value if not aligned with an upstream.
-- Packages not known to be released in large production scenarios yet (FluentUI usage still in beta)
+- Packages not known to be released in large production scenarios yet (FluentUI usage still in beta).

 ## Future work